top of page

 stream.jpg

-Do you need a waiver?
+Do you need a permit?

-Land-disturbing activities are prohibited within floodplains or within 100 feet of a stream, shore, or wetland, whether the land is publicly or privately owned, unless you obtain a waiver. (“Land-disturbing” includes removal of vegetation and planting new plants.)
+Land-disturbing activities are prohibited within floodplains or within 100 feet of a stream, shore, or wetland, whether the land is publicly or privately owned, unless you obtain a permit (“Land-disturbing” includes removal of vegetation and planting new plants.)
 Maps of these “Resource Protection Areas” can be found here.

 Choosing plants